-

 The Inner City Social Work BSW Access Program at the William Norrie Centre is for mature students (21 and older) who have inner city or similar social service experience who have traditionally faced systemic barriers common to inner city life experience such as poverty, racism, school failure and marginalization.

-Expected duration: 4 to 9 years
+Expected duration: 4 to 6 years (maximum of 9 years)

 - Full time: 4 years

-- Part time: up to 9 years
+- Part time: 6 years

 Students are required to complete 123 credit hours of study.